spraakbanken/sparv-pipeline/docs/user_manual.md

 ## Corpus Config Wizard
 The corpus config wizard is a tool designed to help you create a corpus config file by asking questions about your corpus.
+Run `sparv wizard` in order to start the tool.
 A config file that was created with the wizard can of course be edited manually afterwards.

 **TODO**